emerald-dao/emerald-academy-v2/src/lib/content/courses/beginner-dapp-ios/en/chapter2/lesson1.md

 Before we even jump into coding our DApp, let's explore how Xcode allows us to preview our DApp as it is developed.
 Previews are a powerful feature that allows developers to visualize and interact with SwiftUI views in real-time without running the entire app on a simulator or device.
 Previews provide a live preview of the user interface, enabling developers to see how their SwiftUI code will look and behave across various device sizes and orientations instantly.
 This streamlined workflow makes it easier for beginners and experienced developers alike to iterate and refine their user interfaces quickly, saving time and enhancing the development process.

-As we develop our DApp, the changes you make to your SwiftUI views will be updated in real time in the `Canvas` on the right side of the screen.
-If for any reason you don't see the Canvas interface, or you would like hide it to save screen space you can enabled/disable it by clicking the `Editor` menu and selecting `Canvas`.
+As we develop our DApp, the changes you make to your SwiftUI views will be updated in real-time in the `Canvas` on the right side of the screen.
+If for any reason you don't see the Canvas interface, or you would like to hide it to save screen space you can enable/disable it by clicking the `Editor` menu and selecting `Canvas`.

 <img src="https://i.imgur.com/KflRwZS.png" />
 <img src="https://i.imgur.com/sQJsyhz.png" />

-## Runing Our DApp On The Simulator
+## Running Our DApp On The Simulator

 Xcode includes simulators for all currently supported Apple devices including iPhone, iPad, Apple Watch, and Apple TV.
-Simulators are usefull for testing your application on various devices however, it is always recommend to test on a physical device before deploying an application to the App Store.
+Simulators are useful for testing your application on various devices however, it is always recommended to test on a physical device before deploying an application to the App Store.
 The simulator is a full-fledged virtual environment that mimics an Apple device, allowing developers to test their apps, while Xcode previews provide a lightweight, real-time preview of SwiftUI user interfaces directly within the Xcode editor.

-To launch the simulator simply select a device from the drop down list, then press the "play" button.
+To launch the simulator simply select a device from the drop-down list, then press the "play" button.

 <img src="https://i.imgur.com/16Sc44o.png" />